KevCJones/Dodo-Todo/README.md

 > Some additionally set features i would want from a todo app:
 >1.
 Complete a task
 >2.
-Task removed from list when completed in past (days)
+Task removed from list if you delete one alone or all [completed]

 ## Installation